sbaik97/Programming_for_Engineering/README.md

 4. Regression analysis and curve fitting

-5. Sovint the differential equation
+5. Soving the differential equation